Is TV script writing a viable career?–What do scriptwriters earn? And how to become a TV scriptwriter.

 That’s footballer wages, not premiership, but decent EFL level.

-Of course, writing Coronation Street is a tough gig – watertight deadlines, writer’s room meetings monthly, long time story conferences, script edits, rewrites, more and more deadlines that have to be hit.
+Of course, writing Coronation Street is a tough gig – watertight deadlines, writer’s room meetings monthly, long term story conferences, script edits, rewrites, more and more deadlines that have to be hit.
 It’s like working in a sausage factory.
-Or maybe ‘chewing for the eyes factory’.
+Or maybe ‘chewing gum for the eyes factory’.
 But can you make a living doing it?
 Yes.